awslabs/aws-sdk-swift/reference/0.x/AWSServiceCatalog/ServiceCatalogClient.md

 ### `describeProvisioningParameters(input:completion:)`

 Gets information about the configuration required to provision the specified product using the specified provisioning artifact.
 If the output contains a TagOption key with an empty list of values, there is a TagOption conflict for that key.
 The end user cannot take action to fix the conflict, and launch is not blocked.
-In subsequent calls to ProvisionProduct, do not include conflicted TagOption keys as tags, or this causes the error "Parameter validation failed:​ Missing required parameter in Tags\[N\]:​Value".
+In subsequent calls to \[ProvisionProduct\], do not include conflicted TagOption keys as tags, or this causes the error "Parameter validation failed: Missing required parameter in Tags\[N\]:Value".
 Tag the provisioned product with the value sc-tagoption-conflict-portfolioId-productId.

 ``` swift
 public func describeProvisioningParameters(input: DescribeProvisioningParametersInput, completion: @escaping (ClientRuntime.SdkResult<DescribeProvisioningParametersOutputResponse, DescribeProvisioningParametersOutputError>) -> Void)